How do you increase recycling and lower costs?

 We’ve worked successfully with thousands of buildings, offices, and corporations over the years to educate their staff and tenants on how to recycle properly.
 As waste hauling fees continue to rise, education to ensure proper recycling and to reduce waste will be increasingly important to the bottom line.

-- Proper recycling means emptying and rinsing out food containers, and making sure everything is kept dry, and using the proper designated bins for each type of recyclables (in a dual-stream recycling system).
+- We make sure that all stakeholders know how their recycling program works.
+This includes instructions on proper recycling (emptying and rinsing out food containers, and making sure everything is kept dry), and proper separation (using the proper designated bins for each type of recyclables in a dual-stream recycling system).

 - Ensuring effective placement of signage and standardized recycling bins labels are also part of the solution.